ThomasSanson/the-devsecops-plugin/README.md

 ### Prerequisites

-Before using the DevSecOps Plugin, ensure you have the following installed:
+Before using the DevSecOps Toolbox, ensure you have the following installed:

 - Git
 - [pipx](https://pipx.pypa.io/) – to install Python CLI applications (e.g., Copier and uv)